 The actual cost of every click is what it refers to as CPC.
 Some digital marketing experts actually refer to cost per click as the cost assigned to each keyword by search engines such as Google.

 The truth is, If that’s true, no one will be able to pay for Google PPC campaigns.
-Even though there are more important factors to pay attention to when running a Cost per click campaign, however, it is still very important to understand how cost per click works especially in Google Ads.
+Even though there are more important factors to pay attention to when running a Cost per click campaign, however, it is still very important to understand how cost-per-click works especially in Google Ads.

-How does Cost Per Click works?
+How does Cost Per Click work?

-Cost per click is just one among many other metrics CPC platforms such as Facebook, Google Ads and Bing use to evaluate PPC campaign performance.
+Cost per click is just one among many other metrics CPC platforms such as Facebook, Google Ads, and Bing use to evaluate PPC campaign performance.

-This is because has created a reputable system that delivers what the customer want’s to see.
+This is because has created a reputable system that delivers what the customer wants to see.

-Google has developed into a monstrous Advertising platform because it shows most updated, relevant search results to people all over the world.
+Google has developed into a monstrous Advertising platform because it shows the most updated, relevant search results to people all over the world.

 Each of these 5 billion queries returns results based on the most relevant keywords.
 This is how auction Ads are also determined to display alongside those search results.

 Most ad networks display the average cost per click on various keywords.
 This does not reflect the actual CPC your Ads will be paying for but rather show you an average cost per click of those keywords.

 In particular, Google Ads calculate your CPC by using two variables or factors as which are usually your closest competitor AdRank and Your Quality Score.